jdeng137/jdeng137.github.io/wiki.md

 # Poached Eggs

+A poached egg is an egg that has been cooked by gently simmering it in water without its shell.
+The cooking method produces a tender egg white that encases a soft, runny yolk.
+Poached eggs are commonly served on toast, salads, or in classic dishes such as eggs Benedict.
+They are valued for their delicate texture and are often prepared using vinegar or swirling water to help the egg maintain its shape during cooking.

 ![](https://www.killingthyme.net/wp-content/uploads/2023/12/smoked-salmon-poached-egg-1-1.jpg)

 This article provides some basic instructions on how to **deliciously** poach an egg!
 For more information, check out this recipe poached eggs.